Schwab US Dividend Equity ETF (NYSEARCA:SCHD) Shares Bought by IFG Advisory LLC

-Other hedge funds also recently made changes to their positions in the company.
-O Shaughnessy Asset Management LLC boosted its holdings in shares of Schwab US Dividend Equity ETF by 115.2% in the 1st quarter.
-O Shaughnessy Asset Management LLC now owns 353 shares of the company’s stock valued at $26,000 after purchasing an additional 189 shares during the last quarter.
-Raleigh Capital Management Inc. acquired a new position in shares of Schwab US Dividend Equity ETF in the 3rd quarter valued at $28,000.
-Howe & Rusling Inc. boosted its holdings in shares of Schwab US Dividend Equity ETF by 209.8% in the 3rd quarter.
-Howe & Rusling Inc. now owns 508 shares of the company’s stock valued at $36,000 after purchasing an additional 344 shares during the last quarter.
+A number of other hedge funds have also made changes to their positions in SCHD.
+O Shaughnessy Asset Management LLC raised its stake in shares of Schwab US Dividend Equity ETF by 115.2% in the 1st quarter.
+O Shaughnessy Asset Management LLC now owns 353 shares of the company’s stock valued at $26,000 after acquiring an additional 189 shares during the period.
+Raleigh Capital Management Inc. purchased a new position in shares of Schwab US Dividend Equity ETF in the 3rd quarter valued at $28,000.
+Howe & Rusling Inc. raised its stake in shares of Schwab US Dividend Equity ETF by 209.8% in the 3rd quarter.
+Howe & Rusling Inc. now owns 508 shares of the company’s stock valued at $36,000 after acquiring an additional 344 shares during the period.
 BlackRock Inc. raised its stake in shares of Schwab US Dividend Equity ETF by 464.5% in the 2nd quarter.
 BlackRock Inc. now owns 525 shares of the company’s stock valued at $38,000 after acquiring an additional 432 shares during the period.
 Finally, Carmel Capital Partners LLC purchased a new position in shares of Schwab US Dividend Equity ETF in the 3rd quarter valued at $39,000.

 The Schwab U.S. Dividend Equity ETF (SCHD) is an exchange-traded fund that is based on the Dow Jones U.S. Dividend 100 index, a market-cap-weighted index of 100 dividend-paying US equities.
 SCHD was launched on Oct 20, 2011 and is managed by Schwab.